Luketedwards/harmonize/README.md

 ### View Project Members
 In the manage project page all current members of the project can be viewed, along with some information about their role in the project.
-The host can also choose to kick a member, which will also notify them.
+The host can also choose to kick a member, which will also notify them of their removal.

 ![Kick member](/static/readme-files/features/project-members-min.png)